How do I donate an artifact to America’s National Churchill Museum?

 The Museum allows, within reason, the individual donors to include what they want the credit to read.
 For example, "Gift of Mr. Bob Smith Jr." or "Donated in Memory of Bob Smith, Sr."

-What The National Churchill Museum DOES NOT do with its collections.
+What America's National Churchill Museum DOES NOT do with its collections.

 Will the Museum staff appraise artifacts for donors?

 No. The Internal Revenue Service considers such activity by a 501c(3) a conflict of interest.
-The following agency is available to assist donors with appraisals.
-If you plan to get an appraisal for artifacts, please get them photographed, photocopied and/or appraised before sending them.
-The National Churchill Museum does not offer these services.
+The following agencies are available to assist donors with appraisals.
+If you plan to get an appraisal for artifacts, please have them photographed, photocopied, and/or appraised before sending them.
+America's National Churchill Museum does not offer these services.

 American Society of Appraisers